 FASHIONPHILE is one of the 11 founding members of The American Circular Textiles (ACT) policy group, along with other fellow resale industry leaders including Rent the Runway, The RealReal, and thredUp.
 Together, this group aims to help develop and shape better textile policies.

 Why?
 Because the fashion industry isn’t as sustainable as it should be.
 By acting on this worldwide issue, we’re proving that ultra-luxury really is a never-ending sustainable cycle.
 We’re committed to advancing sustainable textile policies across the US.
-ACT is spearheaded by the Circular Services Group (CSG) and Resource Recycling Systems (RRS), which both aim to support textile recycling and recovery.
+ACT is spearheaded by the Circular Services Group (CSG), which aims to support textile recycling and recovery.

 To spread awareness, ACT will host meetings, learning sessions, and workshops centered on creating a dialogue around scaling reuse, following its 2022 objective of aligning on and publishing a position paper by the end of the year.

 As more questions arise around current practices in the industry, more brands are stepping forward and taking the initiative to establish a more sustainable and responsible system.
 Along the way, we’re seeing ultra-luxury brands from Stella McCartney to Balenciaga take steps to ensure company goals align with their sustainable values.
-In resale, we help keep ultra-luxury out of the landfills.
 In buying pre-owned, together we’re reusing pieces designed to last lifetimes.